trankimtu/C-Shap-Fundamental/005 - Type casting.md

 ```

 ### Parameters
-s: The string to convert.
+s: The string to convert.<br>
-result: An out parameter that will hold the converted integer value if the conversion is successful; otherwise, it will be zero.
+result: An out parameter that will hold the converted integer value if the conversion is successful; otherwise, it will be zero.<br>
 ### Return Value
 Returns true if the conversion was successful; otherwise, it returns false.
 ### Example